Techniques

 Master the Y-Wing technique, one of the most powerful advanced Sudoku strategies that can solve complex puzzles through logical chain eliminations.

-What is the Y-Wing Technique?
+What Is the Y-Wing Technique?

 The Y-Wing technique is an advanced Sudoku solving method that uses a chain of three cells to eliminate candidates.
 It's named "Y-Wing" because the pattern resembles the letter "Y" when visualized, with one pivot cell connected to two wing cells.